Time integration for neutrino radiation transport using minimally implicit Runge-Kutta methods: Conclusions

 Our scheme is simple and efficient and can be used in a wide range of similar applications.
-Examples can be found in contexts with rarefied gases \cite{koellermeier2022rar}, shallow water equations, \cite{koellermeier2022shallow} or force-free electrodynamics in General Relativity \cite{Mahlmann2021}.
+Examples can be found in contexts with rarefied gases \citep{koellermeier2022rar}, shallow water equations, \citep{koellermeier2022shallow} or force-free electrodynamics in General Relativity \citep{Mahlmann2021}.
 There, stiff terms appear in the conservative laws coming from the corresponding scenarios.
-Regarding future works in supernovae simulations, we will explore more general sets of parameters, the incorporation of more complex reactions such as pair processes, and a combination with a well-balanced method (see \cite{castro2020well}) to manage the fluxes in order to preserve stationary solutions.
+We note that the scheme, as presented here, is adapted to the case of source terms that describe the relaxation of the neutrino moments to a (thermal) equilibrium state.
+For the moment, the interactions that have to be included in models of CCSNe or similar systems, such as inelastic scattering or pair processes, are treated in an operator-split approach in a separate step.
+How to include such terms in a MIRK scheme remains the topic of future work, as will be the combination with a well-balanced method (see \citep{castro2020well}) to manage the fluxes in order to preserve stationary solutions.